 Compliance with the law.
 The UWCP is designed to comply with all laws relating to format and content for government agencies, including but not limited to: the Transparency Seal requirement (NBC 542), Philippine Standard Time law (RA 10535) and web accessibility guidelines (PWAG).

 Easy Integration with value-added online services.
 The UWCP will facilitate the adoption of a myriad of value-added online services currently being developed under the iGovPhil Program, such as: single sign on, forms generator, archives and records management, and online payments.

 Security.
-Hacking and cyber vandalism is a major issue for government agencies, particularly for those who have frontline online services.
+Hacking and cyber vandalism are major issues for government agencies, particularly for those who have front-line online services.
 The UWCP comes with security guidelines to ensure that industry best practices for web security are implemented.
 Likewise, another level of security can be added by availing of web hosting services through Government Cloud, also developed under iGovPhil.